fePremazzi/banking-transfer/README.md

 docker run -d -p 8080:8080 fepremazzi/banking-transfer
 ```

+You can test by importing a Postman collection of requests on Postman provided in this repository named by ``BankingScheduler.postman_collection.json``.

 The command above only run a container with the backend application, if you looking for the Full application (backend and [frontend](https://github.com/fePremazzi/angular-banking-transfer)) you can simply run the docker-compose command below on the project root folder:

 ```